 The labeling part can be tricky.
 Depending on how much solvent is used in your B-72 mixture, it can dissolve or lift the ink used for labeling.
 The technique for adding the second layer can involve adding a drop over the label and carefully spreading it over the area to protect,

 Another use is to brush it directly onto the entire specimen.
 This practice should be used with care.
-While you can remove it later using acetone, the more chemicals and coats you add to a specimen, the more likely you are going to destroy it.
+While you can remove it later using acetone, the more chemicals and coats you add to a specimen, the more likely you will destroy it.
 I’ve used this on faint leaf impressions to help them stand out.
 It gives the specimen a bit of a permanent wet look.
 It can also help sturdy a fragile specimen, such as a leaf impression in shale.

 Plenty of ventilation is required when mixing.
-Do it in a well vented area.
+Do it in a well-vented area.

 Mixing Up White Paraloid B-72

-Removal from specimens
+Removal from Specimens